Dahlia Flower Types: A Guide to Groups and Classification

 A close up horizontal image of a bright orange Peony-flowered dahlia flower pictured in light sunshine on a soft focus background.

-‘Fascination,’ a winner of the RHS Award of Garden Merit in 1994, is a compact Peony type featuring bright pink petals that surround a dark center.
+‘Bishop of Canterbury’ is a compact Peony type featuring deep magenta-pink petals that surround a dark golden center.

-Flowers are five to six inches across on three- to four-feet-tall sturdy stems.
+Flowers are five to six inches across on three-feet-tall sturdy stems.

 Find bags of two, four, or eight tubers available at Eden Brothers.